ColinEberhardt/openapi-forge-typescript/README.md

 https://github.com/ScottLogic/openapi-forge

+The client API it generates is suitable for running in the browser (after being bundled appropriately), or via node.
+The generated code uses the Fetch API, and as a result you'll need to use node v18 or greater.

 ## Example

 You should consult the [OpenAPI Forge](https://github.com/ScottLogic/openapi-forge) repository for a complete user guide.
 The following is a very brief example that quickly gets you up-and-running with this generator.